cidsinga/Sample-App/README.md

 # Ruby on Rails Tutorial sample application

+Steps to config user name and password reset in production in Listing 12.24 in turorial

 This is the sample application for
 [_Ruby on Rails Tutorial:
 Learn Web Development with Rails_](https://www.railstutorial.org/)